 Replacing your roof is a costly, complicated process that may seem overwhelming for homeowners.
-Obtaining and reading an estimate for roofing work may be intimidating all by itself.
+Obtaining, reading, and knowing what to look for in a roofing estimate may be intimidating all by itself.
 Here are a few things to know and look for when considering estimates for roof replacement.

 Before you get an estimate: